Innovation in Fashion: Emma Vollrath, Founder of Emma Lou The Label

 I would say it helped me in two ways.
 It helped me connect with other women and was able to hear what they want first-hand.
 I took notes on what they were saying and that helped me craft the perfect pieces.

-How was your business affected by the pandemic?
+You founded your label in November 2019; how was your business affected by the pandemic?

 I ended up releasing the Toby set and that was the piece that people knew.
 I got lucky that I was one of those businesses that did really well during the pandemic – I was able to connect with people because everybody was at home and I could talk directly to my customers through Instagram lives.
 There were some supply chain issues, which delayed everything by at least three months, but other than that it was okay.